WHAT IS OAK WILT?

 (If viewing from a mobile device, click on each picture to see the next picture.)

-Oak Wilt (OW) is a systemic, lethal disease of Oak (Quercus spp.) caused by the fungus, Ceratocystis fagacearum.
+Oak Wilt (OW) is a systemic, lethal disease of Oak (Quercus spp.) caused by the fungus, Bretziella fagacearum.
 Oak Wilt and the causal fungus were first described in Wisconsin in the early 1940s; however, symptoms typical of oak wilt were described as far back as the late 1800s, even if the cause was unknown at that time.
-In recent years, some scientists have concluded that C. fagacearum was likely introduced into North America, albeit quite some time ago.
+In recent years, some scientists have concluded that B. fagacearum was likely introduced into North America, albeit quite some time ago.
 The highly destructive, lethal nature of the fungus on native oak trees is typical of other introduced (invasive) diseases and pests.

 The disease has been gaining significant momentum in Michigan in recent years.
 Even so, the disease is not likely to be as universally devastating as, say, Dutch Elm Disease (DED) or Emerald Ash Borer (EAB), unless an efficient vector for oak wilt is introduced into the North America.
 Nevertheless, the disease is very destructive and costly on a local level.

 - Photo 1: Approximately 15 years ago, this residence near Grand Rapids was purchased by a couple who loved trees.
 After pruning during the spring of 2015 by a “professional arborist”, many of the trees contracted Oak Wilt by insect transmission of the Oak Wilt fungus to fresh pruning cuts.
 Once red oaks are infected they generally cannot be saved by any treatment protocols.
 (Note leaves on the lawn).